 Property taxes are levied by the District's Board of Directors.
 The levy is based on assessed valuations determined by the County Assessor generally as of January 1 of each year.
 The levy is normally set by December 15 by certification to the County Commissioners to put the tax lien on the individual properties as of January 1 of the following year.
 The County Treasurer collects the determined taxes during the ensuing calendar year.
-The taxes are payable by April or if in equal installments, at the taxpayer's election, in February and June.
+The taxes are payable by April or, if in equal installments, at the taxpayer's election, in February and June.
 Delinquent taxpayers are notified in August and generally sales of the tax liens on delinquent properties are held in November or December.
 The County Treasurer remits the taxes collected monthly to the District.

-The calculation of the taxes levied is displayed on page 3 of the Budget at the total adopted mill levy of 53.010 mills.
+The calculation of the taxes levied is displayed on the Property Tax Summary page of the budget using the adopted mill levy imposed by the District.

-FIRST & MAIN BUSINESS IMPROVEMENT DISTRICT 2024 BUDGET SUMMARY OF SIGNIFICANT ASSUMPTIONS
+FIRST & MAIN NORTH BUSINESS IMPROVEMENT DISTRICT 2024 BUDGET SUMMARY OF SIGNIFICANT ASSUMPTIONS

-Revenues - (continued)
+Revenues - (Continued)